-Directorate Risk Title Source/Cause of Risk Risk Event Consequence Current Likelihood (1-5) Financial (range if £00 known) 0's СҮРЕ High Needs Demand The Dedicated Schools Grant (DSG) High Needs Block does not meet the cost of demand for placements in schools, academies, colleges and independent providers.
-There is an unacceptable deficit on the unallocated Schools Budget (DSG) Reserve.
+Directorate Risk Title Source/Cause of Risk Risk Event Consequence Current Likelihood (1-5) Financial (range if l £000 known) from to CYPE High Needs Demand The Dedicated Schools Grant (DSG) High Needs Block does not meet the cost of demand for placements in schools, academies, colleges and independent providers. unallocated Schools Budget (DSG) Reserve.
 Whilst this has been partially mitigated by agreeing with the Schools' Forum a 1% transfer of the Schools Block into the High Needs Block over three years, which has been submitted to the Secretary of State to approve, this still leaves a material forecast overspend on the high needs budget in 2021-22 and further increases the accumulated deficit on the unallocated Schools Budget (DSG) Reserve.
 A deficit recovery plan will need to outline how the council intends to address this issue.
 However it is acknowledged that this is a structural deficit and legislative changes will be required in addition to policy and service changes at a local level.
-It is also noted that any changes will take time to embed and reduce costs going forward. should also be held separately from the main council accounts until March 2023.
+It is also noted that any changes will take time to embed and reduce costs going forward.
+The government now requires the total deficit on the schools budget to be carried forward each year and not allow local authorities to offset with general funds without express approval from the Secretary of State.
+In addition, the DSG deficit should also be held separately from the main council accounts until March 2023.
 This approach does not resolve how the deficit will be eliminated and therefore still poses a substantial risk to the Council.
-Without legislative change it is unlikely that local policy changes will reduce the deficit 5 30,000 40,000 GET Capital - highways grant allocation The Highways DfT capital grant allocation is announced at a lower amount than built into the funding assumptions for the capital rolling programme of asset management, replacement and maintenance of all highways assets Pending decisions on Government Department priorities, the annual Block Maintenance, Integrated Transport and Incentive Fund grants (currently some £33m per annum) are confirmed at a reduced level for 2021-22 (and beyond) resulting in KCC having insufficient funding to continue at current budgeted and approved service/investment levels A funding gap exists when compared to the budgeted spending plans.
+Without legislative change it is unlikely that local policy changes will reduce the deficit sufficiently.
+Any reductions to existing funding rates could have an adverse impact on schools, academies, colleges and independent providers.
+(Continuation of policy of not using general KCC reserves to top up DSG).
+30,000 40,000 GET Capital - highways grant allocation The Highways DfT capital grant allocation is announced at a lower amount than built into the funding assumptions for the capital rolling programme of asset management, replacement and maintenance of all highways assets Pending decisions on Government Department priorities, the annual Block Maintenance, Integrated Transport and Incentive Fund grants (currently some £33m per annum) are confirmed at a reduced level for 2021-22 (and beyond) resulting in KCC having insufficient funding to continue at current budgeted and approved service/investment levels A funding gap exists when compared to the budgeted spending plans.
 Therefore either additional funding would be required, KCC capital programme re-prioritised, or alternatively service levels/spend would need to be reviewed.
 In light of increased investment in recent years, and with roads/other highways assets continuing to deteriorate due to increasing traffic volumes, the asset management backlog would continue to grow at a quicker rate than currently.
-5 5,000 15,000 ASCH Backlog of Social Care clients There is a backlog of social care clients awaiting assessment that have been funded by the NHS since the start of the pandemic As part of the response to the pandemic, the NHS assumed financial responsibility for people discharged into care from hospital.
+5 5,000 15,000 ASCH Backlog of Socia Care clients I There is a backlog of social care clients awaiting assessment that have been funded by the NHS since the start of the pandemic As part of the response to the pandemic, the NHS assumed financial responsibility for people discharged into care from hospital.
 These individuals are due to be assessed to determine who will be responsible for funding their care.
 This means they may become the financial responsibility of the County Council rather than the NHS or as self funders.
 Additional unfunded cost that leads to an overspend on the revenue budget, requiring compensating in year savings or temporary unbudgeted funding from reserves.
 Potential recurring budget pressure for future years.
 5 0 7,000